-- When the traffic transmitted between two PLMNs, the UPF in serving PLMN should support mechanisms to facilitate low latency transmission.Edge Relocation
+- When the traffic is transmitted between two PLMNs, the UPF in the serving PLMN should support mechanisms to facilitate low latency transmission.
+N6 routing information (as defined in TS23.501 clause 5.6.7) could be included in EDI for routing specific edge.

+NOTE: How to support charging in EHE sharing scenario will be specified by considering GSMA OPG's feedback.
+Some cooperation with SA5 may be needed.

+Edge Relocation

 Editor's note: It is FFS how to support the Edge Relocation in GSMA OPG scenario.